 Tobacco Cessation Program

-The goal of the Tobacco Cessation Program at Western is to educate patients and help them become free from tobacco.
+The goal of the Tobacco Cessation Program at Cancer Treatment Centers of America® (CTCA) at Western Regional Medical Center (Western) is to educate patients and help them become free from tobacco.
 Tobacco use is the single most preventable cause of cancer and cancer mortality.

 There are many benefits to being tobacco-free, including: